Isaac-Stephens/CMI_ExcelScraper/README.md

 source .venv/bin/activate
 pip3 install pathlib
 ```
 3) Create input directory and upload your sheets here.
+You can upload them organized into directories or by themselves, I don't care lol.
 ```bash
 mkdir sheets
 ```